andrziv/asteroids-game/README.md

 Down Arrow: go down
 Space: shoot cannon

-Movement is floaty, there is no drag, so you have to slow yourself down.
+Movement is floaty as there is no drag, so you have to slow yourself down.